On homogeneous 3-dimensional spacetimes: focus on plane waves: Plane waves, proof of Theorem .

 \subsection{$\P_\rho$ is a plane wave.}

 Remember the definition of the Lorentz metric on $\P_\rho$ in Proposition \ref{semi_direct_Heisenberg}.
-From its true definition, one sees that the Killing field $Z$ is null, and that its orthogonal distribution is generated by the Heisenberg algebra, i.e. the three vector fields $Z, X, Y$.
+One sees that the Killing field $Z$ is null, and that its orthogonal distribution is generated by the Heisenberg algebra, i.e. the three vector fields $Z, X, Y$.

 Let $\l = \R Y + \R Z$.
-This is an abelian $2-$dimensional Lie sub-algebra of $\g$.
-In a neighbourhood of the basis point $1 I$, $Z$ and $Y$ are linearly independent (recall that $I$ is the one parameter group generated by $X$).
-It follows in particular that $\l$ generates the orthogonal distribution $Z^\perp$ (locally).
+This is an abelian $2$-dimensional Lie sub-algebra of $\g$.
+In a neighbourhood of the basis point $1 I$, $Z$ and $Y$ are linearly independent (we assume that $I$ is the one parameter group generated by $X$).
+It follows that $\l$ generates the orthogonal distribution $Z^\perp$ (locally).

-It is proven in \cite{GL} (Theorem 3) that if a Lorentz $3-$manifold admits a degenerate distribution generated by two commuting Killing fields, then Lorentz metric is a plane wave.
+It is proven in \cite{GL} (Theorem 3) that if a Lorentz $3$-manifold admits a degenerate distribution generated by two commuting Killing fields, then the Lorentz metric is a plane wave.
 This applies to our situation and yields that $\P_\rho$ is a plane wave in a neighbourhood of the basis point $1 I$.
 This obviously implies that $\P_\rho$ is everywhere a plane wave, by homogeneity.
 For easiness, let us give a proof of the Brinkmann property, that is, $Z$ is a parallel field on $\P_\rho$.

 \begin{lemma} Let $(M,g)$ be a Lorentzian manifold and let $A,B,$ and $C$ be three Killing vector fields on $M$.
-Suppose that $A$ is null, $g(A,B)=0$, and: Then we have $\nabla_W A=0$ for every $W=A,B,$ or $C$. \end{lemma} \begin{proof} The Koszul formula for three Killing vector fields $X,Y,Z$ is the following: By evaluations we find: We have also: This proves that $\nabla_W A=0$ for every $W=A,B,$ or $C$.
-In particular we have: \end{proof} In our case, we apply the lemma for $A = Z, B= Y$ and $C = T$, and get that $Z$ is parallel. $\Box$
+Suppose that $A$ is null, $g(A,B)=0$, and Then we have $\nabla_W A=0$ for every $W=A,B,$ or $C$. \end{lemma} \begin{proof} The Koszul formula for three Killing vector fields $X,Y,Z$ is the following By evaluations we find We have also This proves that $\nabla_W A=0$ for every $W=A,B,$ or $C$.
+In particular we have \end{proof} In our case, we apply the lemma for $A = Z, B= Y$ and $C = T$, and get that $Z$ is parallel. $\Box$

 The flatness of the $Z^\perp$-leaves follows straightforwardly from the fact that $Z$ and $Y$ commute.
 The proof of the last property of plane waves, that is $\nabla_U R = 0$, for any $U \in Z^\perp$ is detailed in \cite{GL}. $\Box$